-Preventative maintenance is crucial to ensure optimal performance of any appliance, including an ice aire PTAC unit.
+Preventative maintenance is crucial to ensure optimal performance of any appliance, including an ice aire ac unit.
 With routine maintenance, including inspections and cleanings, you will not only ensure that your PTAC unit will keep you cool – or warm – but you will also extend the life of the unit.

 Keep It Clean